barryclark/jekyll-now/_posts/2017-8-28-draw_rectangles_d3.md

 ---
 layout: post
-title: Baby Steps 1: Making bounding boxes with `d3.js`
+title: Making bounding boxes with d3.js
 ---

 This post kicks off a series in which I will be creating a UI for ...